Sexual Misconduct Policy

 - Hearings will be chaired by the associate dean or designee, and will proceed in the

-- The respondent's denial or admission of the charges (If the respondent admits the charges, then the committee may dismiss the respondent and deliberate on the appropriate sanctions).
+- The respondent's denial or admission of the alleged violations(s) (If the respondent admits to the alleged violation(s), then the committee may dismiss the respondent and deliberate on the appropriate sanctions).

-- Presentation of information and/or witnesses supporting the charges and questions by the committee.
+- Presentation of information and/or witnesses supporting the alleged violation(s) and questions by the committee.

-- Presentation of information and/or witnesses that rebuts the charges and questions by the committee.
+- Presentation of information and/or witnesses that rebuts the alleged violation(s) and questions by the committee.